 Role of the RSPO Shared Responsibility Working Group (SRWG)

-Over the course of 2 years, the SRWG members will be working with the support of RSPO Secretariat.
-In Year 1, this includes working with a technical facilitation team (Proforest and LiSeed) on the development of procedural and/ or guidance documents, the incentives and sanctions system, as well as the verification method and Monitoring & Evaluation plan of the implementation of the SR requirements.
+The SRWG members will be working with the support of RSPO Secretariat on the development of procedural and/or guidance documents, the incentives and sanctions system, as well as the verification method and Monitoring & Evaluation plan of the implementation of the SR requirements.

 Every year, the SRWG will review the progress on SR requirements, identify barriers and issues, as well as specifically review the CSPO supply and demand projections.
-They will also propose a projection-based percentage figure for the uptake of CSPO volumes for supply chain membership categories to the BoG for Year 2 and Year 3.
+They will also propose a projection-based percentage figure for the uptake of CSPO volumes for supply chain membership categories to the BoG for the following year.

 Composition of the RSPO SRWG